hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

 Hypervisor](https://www.vmware.com/products/vsphere-hypervisor/) using SSH as opposed to the vSphere API.

+-> When using VMWare Player on Linux, you may need to install [VIX API libraries](https://www.vmware.com/support/developer/vix-api/) to use the `vmrun` utility, which is required by the builder.

 The builder builds a virtual machine by creating a new virtual machine from scratch, booting it, installing an OS, provisioning software within the OS, then shutting it down.
 The result of the VMware builder is a directory containing all